romkavt/yandex-money-sdk-php/README.md

 1. Add `"yandex-money/yandex-money-sdk-php": "3.0.*"` to `composer.json` of your application.
 Or clone repo to your project.
 2. If you are using composer - simply use `require_once 'vendor/autoload.php';` otherwise paste following code
     ```php
-    // For payments from the Yandex.Money wallet
+    // For payments from the Yoomoney wallet
     require_once '/path/to/cloned/repo/lib/api.php';

     // For payments from bank cards without authorization
     require_once '/path/to/cloned/repo/lib/external_payment.php';
     ```

-### Payments from the Yandex.Money wallet
+### Payments from the Yoomoney wallet

-Using Yandex.Money API requires following steps
+Using Yoomoney API requires following steps

-1. Obtain token URL and redirect user's browser to Yandex.Money service.
+1. Obtain token URL and redirect user's browser to Yoomoney service.
 Note: `client_id`, `redirect_uri`, `client_secret` are constants that you get,
-when [register](https://sp-money.yandex.ru/myservices/new.xml) app in Yandex.Money API.
+when [register](https://sp-money.yandex.ru/myservices/new.xml) app in Yoomoney API.

     ```php
     use \YandexMoney\API;